Tet Offensive attacks on Da Nang: 31 January

 The Da Nang Northern Sector Defense Command dispatched a provisional company to assist the CAP Marines as well as the security detachment.
 The provisional company linked up with two ARVN Ranger companies that were operating in the area to contain the battalion from the PAVN 4th Regiment which had slipped through the Hải Vân Pass the night before.
 With part of the force establishing blocking positions north of the hamlet, the rest of the provisional company and Rangers moved through Nam O. By the afternoon of the 31st, the Marines and Rangers had completed their sweep.
 They collected some 200 people that they detained for further questioning.
 Some of the VC in the hamlet fled south, but encountered a platoon from Company E, 2/7 Marines coming up to reinforce the Allied forces in the Nam O area.
 In the resulting engagement, Company E killed about 13 VC from the Q-55th Local Force Company, which normally operated in the area.
 A prisoner captured in Nam O identified a PAVN battalion, probably from the PAVN 4th Regiment, operating below the Hải Vân Pass with the "mission to form civilians for demonstrations."
 According to a South Vietnamese account, the ARVN Rangers killed 150 of the enemy and captured another 18 in the battle for Nam O and in other fighting below the pass through 31 January.
 ARVN intelligence officers speculated that the battalion from the PAVN 4th Regiment was supposed to have spearheaded the attack on the city of Da Nang the previous day, but arrived too late to influence the battle.

 In other sectors of the Da Nang TAOR, the PAVN/VC also maintained the pressure on the Allied forces.
 For the most part, the PAVN/VC limited their attacks on the Marines to mortar bombardments and harassing small arms fire.
-Although agent reports and other intelligence indicated continued assaults north of the Cau Do River against Hòa Vang and Da Nang City, most of these came to naught.
+Although agent reports and other intelligence indicated continued assaults north of the Cầu Đỏ River against Hòa Vang and Da Nang City, most of these came to naught.
 The 1st MP Battalion completed three sweeps of the Air Base perimeter and the areas just southeast, southwest and just north of the airbase without incident.
-The battalion's Company B, however, in an operation with a CAP in two hamlets on the Tiensha Peninsula or Da Nang East, surprised a VC force in two hamlets north of Marble Mountain.
+The battalion's Company B, however, in an operation with a CAP in two hamlets on the Tiên Sa Peninsula or Da Nang East, surprised a VC force in two hamlets north of Marble Mountain.
 The Marines and PF troops killed 22 VC and took another 23 prisoner.